rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 To truly understand Bitcoin,
  you must understand "keys",
- which is the most apt and important metaphor.
+ which is the most apt and important metaphor for understanding Bitcoin.
- It is the keys that you custody.
+ It is your keys that you custody.
- Specifically, safe guarding your private keys, or rather, the seed phrases used to generate your private keys.
+ Specifically, you custody your private keys, or rather, the seed phrases used to generate your private keys.